 Stretching back millennia, the earliest international legal developments revolved around investment and trade.
 Foreign Investment Regulations, unlike trade regulations, remain a patchwork quilt of bilateral and multilateral treaties, without regulation by international treaty or universal charter.

 Role of the UN

 While many efforts have been made to have the United Nations as the primary oversight of international relations and law, investment law has largely escaped UN regulation.
-While the UN hasn’t had the ability to date to provide comprehensive regulation in this area, several resolutions have had significant impact on the development of investment regulation in recent decades.
+While the UN hasn’t had the ability to date to provide comprehensive regulation in this area, several resolutions have significantly impacted the development of investment regulation in recent decades.
 These include:

 - The Resolution of Permanent Sovereignty of States over their Natural Resources and Wealth (1962)